-DBS' liquidity risk arises from our obligations to honour withdrawals of deposits, repayments of borrowed funds at maturity, and our commitments to extend loans to our customers.
-We seek to manage our liquidity in a manner that ensures that our liquidity obligations will continue to be honoured under normal as well as adverse circumstances.
+DBS' liquidity risk arises from our obligations to honour withdrawals of deposits, repayments of borrowed funds at maturity and our commitments to extend loans to our customers.
+We seek to manage our liquidity to ensure that our liquidity obligations will continue to be honoured under normal as well as adverse circumstances.